-Example: The girls are playing soccer.
+Example: 7 The girls an re playing : 50ccer.

 Look at the poem Autumn's chores again.
 The poet uses descriptive adjectives to describe Autumn.
 Instead of saying breeze, she talks about the cool, crisp breeze; and instead of just saying piles of leaves, she talks about crunchy piles.